Classic Vegan Chocolate Chip Cookies

 I never realized I was so picky about chocolate chip cookies until T set out on a mission to create the best vegan chocolate chip cookies about a year ago.

-He tested many, many batches in the past 12 months, and all of a sudden I started coming up with a lot of strong opinions about how a chocolate chip cookie should taste, like some kind of cookie connoisseur.
+He tested many, many batches of homemade chocolate chip cookies in the past 12 months, and all of a sudden I started coming up with a lot of strong opinions about how a chocolate chip cookie should taste, like some kind of cookie connoisseur.

 Through this delicious process, I’ve eaten some of the worst cookies of my life (looking at you burnt bottoms!) and some of the best.
 This is why I can say with certainty the recipe we share with you today is definitely the best of the best.